 To prepare users for a job market that is increasingly dependent on technology, our comprehensive vocational program provides hands-on labs, skill assessments, relevant publications, and conceptual lectures covering protocols and the governing bodies constituting the Internet’s design and operation.

-Topics such as construction and the provisioning of devices are covered in virtualized scenarios and made more comprehensible by abstracting away many details and then exposing more details to the user as the modules progress.
-Through this hands-on learning, ToyNet lowers the barrier to entering the field of technology and computer systems.
+Topics like the construction and provisioning of devices are explained in virtualized scenarios.
+These are made more comprehensible by removing unnecessary complexities from the fundamental steps before revealing more details as the modules progress.
+Through hands-on learning, ToyNet lowers the barrier to entering the field of technology and computer systems.

 Our entire curriculum is written and reviewed by industry experts who have devoted many hours of labor and research to create ToyNet.
 Once our curriculum is complete, we will open-source and host both ToyNet and the computer networking curriculum on the public internet so that all active and former service members can utilize it for free.

 As we explore protocols and governing bodies constituting the foundation of the Internet’s design and operation, it’s easy to get lost in the associated jargon.
 We distill topics such as the OSI model, Virtualization, and Domain Name Servers, into step-by-step, visual explanations.

-For every device or program involved in network communication, we introduce personable characters with defined jobs and tasks including, if applicable, addressing data corruption over the wire or errors on the receiving host!
+Our emulator introduces every device or program involved in network communication as friendly, “squishy” characters.
+These squishies have defined jobs and tasks, like addressing data corruption over the wire and detecting errors on the receiving host.